ysekig/GPMsDB-tk/README.md

 Copyright (C) 2023 Yuji Sekiguchi, National Institute of Advanced Industrial Science and Technology (AIST)

-This package is under the conditions of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
+This package is under the conditions of the GNU General Public License (Version 3).
 See LICENSE for further details.